-From the architect.
+Text description provided by the architects.
 We renovated this entire brownstone, completed in 2007 for NYC pillar and father of three daughters, Ricky Kenig, the owner and personality behind the Ricky's NYC stores.
 Ricky was interested in creating a modern heaven for his family, in a beautiful Brooklyn brownstone: a place that offered private retreat spaces as well as open mixing spaces to spend time together.

 The program of spaces was organized by floor.
 The basement was finished to become a casual family den-type room with a pool table and couches, etc. The ground floor level was opened up to become a loft-like living room and kitchen with an exterior wood deck floating outside, over the backyard.
 The second floor became the girls' floor with bedrooms, a study, kid-lounge and bath.
 Bachelor retreat was the idea of the third and top floor, with a home office, bedroom and bath.